-- Follow all Ready To Learn routines. - Participate fully in their learning. - Cooperate well with others and show our Academy values of respect, love, service, reconciliation, justice and peace. - Have their pencil case and Curriculum Organiser on the desk at the start of lessons. - Stand in silence when SLT or Progress Leader enters the classroom. - Respect and care for all equipment. - Leave the classroom in an orderly manner, properly dressed in full Academy uniform. - Never leave the classroom without permission.
+- Follow all Ready To Learn routines. - Participate fully in their learning. - Cooperate well with others and show our Academy values of respect, love, service, reconciliation, justice and peace. - Have their pencil case and Curriculum Organiser on desk at start of lessons. - Respect and care for all equipment. - Leave the classroom in an orderly manner, properly dressed in full Academy uniform. - Never leave the classroom without permission.